Black Magic Woman: Structure and recording

 "Black Magic Woman" has the same chord structure, guitar breaks, and even a similar melody to "I Loved Another Woman".
 Set in the key of D minor, the verse follows a twelve bar chord progression alternating between D minor^{7}, A minor^{7}, and G minor^{7}, and the instrumentation consists of vocals, two guitars, bass guitar, and drums.
 It is homophonic, the voice and lead guitar taking the lead roles.
 The song is set in common time (4/4), with the rhythm "pushing" on the upbeat, then breaking into a shuffle beat jam after the final verse.

-Fleetwood Mac recorded the song at CBS Studios on 14 February 1968 with Mike Vernon serving as producer and Mike Ross serving as the audio engineer for the session.
+Fleetwood Mac recorded the song at CBS Studios on 14 February 1968 with Mike Vernon as producer and Mike Ross as the audio engineer for the session.
 Take 7 was selected as the master from that session; additional work was also conducted on 22 February 1968 at the same recording facility.
 The song begins with guitar harmonics that create a simmering effect.
 A slightly distorted solo is played in the middle of the song and an additional solo follows during the coda.
+"Black Magic Woman" was recorded with Green on guitars and vocals, John McVie on bass, and Mick Fleetwood on drums.
+The band's other member, Jeremy Spencer, did not participate on the recording of "Black Magic Woman".
+He instead appeared on their cover of Elmore James's "The Sun is Shining", which was issued as a B-side of "Black Magic Woman" along with "Long Grey Mare".